-- Misuse includes sending, receiving or storing messages/files containing abusive or pornographic material, inappropriate language or illegal activities. - Personal details must never be disclosed over the internet. - Cyberbullying can be defined as the use of technology to deliberately upset someone else (see anti-bullying section) - If school staff or students suspect or are made aware of an illegal act, it must be reported to the designated teacher immediately (see Child Protection section)
+- Misuse includes sending, receiving or storing messages/files containing abusive or pornographic material, inappropriate language or illegal activities. - Personal details must never be disclosed over the internet. - Cyber bullying is an aggressive, intentional act carried out by an individual or group against a target using, for example, electronic forms of contact and online platforms. - If school staff or students suspect or are made aware of an illegal act, it must be reported to the designated teacher immediately (see Child Protection section)